The Ultimate Proofreading Guide For Students

 In my teaching over the past 15 years, I’ve seen thousands of poorly written student assignments.

 Poorly written assignments outnumber the good ones, and they force me to spend lots of time deciphering students’ meaning and writing extensive comments on errors.
 Most students need to spend more time in the revision stage fixing their grammar and style.

 On the other hand, the well-written assignments I read are like the proverbial breath of fresh air.
 I need to spend less time reading and grading well-written assignments, and that’s a relief when I’ve got another 50 papers in the pile to mark.

 Students who edit and proofread their work well communicate better and make my life easier, and of course, that leads to better grades for them.

-This The Complete Guide to Editing and Proofreading for Students provides: (1) a summary of useful online resources; and (2) tips from my professional teaching experience to help students polish their writing and produce documents that will earn those elusive A-level grades.
+This comprehensive resource provides a summary of useful online resources, and tips from my professional teaching experience, to help students polish their writing and produce documents that will earn those elusive A-level grades.

 You should spend some time in the revision process thinking about some or all of these tools and tips to get your writing into top shape.

 Software and Web Tools

 The software and web tools listed here for editing and proofreading are mostly free, although some require a modest fee.
 Investing in good software will pay off down the road, so don’t just look for free stuff.